Strengths and Weaknesses of Online Learning

 6. The Curriculum

 The curriculum of any online program must be carefully considered and developed in order to be successful.
-Many times, in an institution’s haste to develop distance education programs, the importance of the curriculum and the need for qualified professionals to develop it is overlooked.
+Many times, in an institution’s haste to develop distance education programs, the importance of the curriculum and the need for qualified professionals to develop it are overlooked.
 Curriculum and teaching methodology that are successful in on-ground instruction will not always translate to a successful online program where learning and instructional paradigms are quite different.
-Online curriculum must reflect the use of dialog among students (in the form of written communication), and group interaction and participation.
+Online curriculum must reflect the use of dialog among students (in the form of written communication) and group interaction and participation.
 Traditional classroom lectures have no place in a successful online program.
 Education of the highest quality can and will occur in an online program provided that the curriculum has been developed or converted to meet the needs of the online medium.

 Today is a very exciting time for technology and education.
 Online programs offer technology-based instructional environments that expand learning opportunities and can provide top quality education through a variety of formats and modalities.
-With the special needs of adult learners who need or want to continue their education, online programs offer a convenient solution to conflicts with work, family and study schedules.
+With the special needs of adult learners who need or want to continue their education, online programs offer a convenient solution to conflicts with work, family, and study schedules.
 Institutions of higher education have found that online programs are essential in providing access to education for the populations they wish to serve.
-In order for an online program to be successful, the curriculum, the facilitator, the technology and the students must be carefully considered and balanced in order to take full advantage of the strengths of this format and at the same time, avoid pitfalls that could result from its weaknesses.
+In order for an online program to be successful, the curriculum, the facilitator, the technology, and the students must be carefully considered and balanced in order to take full advantage of the strengths of this format and at the same time avoid pitfalls that could result from its weaknesses.